Devices, Browsers, Software, & Apps

 Most likely you will need to submit an assignment using a word processing program, such as Microsoft Word.
 As an IVCC student, you have access to free Microsoft 365 apps.
 The term "app" is short for application and is a type of software that can be installed on a computer, tablet, or smartphone so you don't have to use a browser.

-• Refer to Microsoft 365 Apps for instructions on how to install the apps on your own device and how to use the online apps.
+• Refer to Microsoft 365 Apps for instructions on how To Install Microsoft 365 Apps on Your Own Device and how to use the online apps.

 • If you are taking CSP-1203, CSP-2203, CSP-2204, CSD-1210, or CSI-1002, you will be required to use Microsoft Access.
 MS Access can be installed on a Windows laptop or desktop computer, but cannot be installed on a MacBook nor Chromebook.